zorael/kameloso/README.md

 prefix                      "!"
 ```

 It can technically be any string and not just one character.
 It may include spaces if enclosed within quotes, like `"please "` (making it `please note`, `please quote`, ...).
 Additionally, prefixing commands with the bot's nickname also always works, as in `kameloso: seen MrOffline`.
 This is to be able to disambiguate between several bots in the same channel.
-Some administrative commands only work when called this way.
+Moreover, some administrative commands only work when called this way.

 ### **Except nothing happens**